matheuscr30/LGPD-Legal-Bases-Frontend/README.md

 ```

 ### Backend
-The Backend used for this application is in [GitHub](https://github.com/BiancaCristina/lgpd-legal-bases)
+The Backend used for this application is in [LGPD Legal Bases](https://github.com/BiancaCristina/lgpd-legal-bases)

 ## Authors